shaoyubo/Introduction-to-Algorithm/Chapter 7 Quicksort/README.md

 - Combine: Because the subarrays are already sorted, no work is needed to combine them: the entire array A[p .. r] is now sorted.

-The follwoing procedure implements quicksort:
+The following procedure implements quicksort:

 ```
 QUICKSORT(A, p, r)